Band (In addition to the instrument itself)

 - What type of guitar?
 If they are not yet in a full size guitar, see the Young Guitarists suggestions above.
 If they ARE at a full size guitar, it really depends on the style of music they want to pursue.

 - Acoustic Guitar - Steel strings - Used primarily for strumming folk/pop/rock styles.
-This is the most popular and can be purchased with or without electronic pickups (if they will be plugging into a amp or soundsystem to be heard in a larger venue).
+This is the most popular and can be purchased with or without electronic pickups (if they will be plugging into a amp or sound system to be heard in a larger venue).
+Tougher on the fingers initially than nylon strings but more conducive for strumming chords.

 - Electric Guitar - Steel strings and solid body - Used primarily for rock styles.
 This is a little tougher in class settings as it requires an amp to be plugged into an outlet.